As President Trump Tweets And Deletes, The Historical Record Takes Shape

 Pros and cons of the Internet stepping in

-In the meantime, several grassroots entities have taken it upon themselves to document President Trump's tweets.
+In the meantime, several grassroots entities have taken it upon themselves to document Trump's tweets.

 Websites such as Trump Twitter Archive and Factba.se have archived the president's Twitter account in its entirety, and the Politwoops database, which is maintained by ProPublica and the Sunlight Foundation, preserves the deleted tweets of Trump and other politicians.

-"I think it's natural that in a digital era, one that gives us Wikipedia, you're going to see a lot more crowdsourcing of presidential history, presidential records," said Mahaffee, of the Center for the Study of the Presidency & Congress.
+"I think it's natural that in a digital era, one that gives us Wikipedia, you're going to see a lot more crowdsourcing of presidential history, presidential records," said Mahaffee, of the Center for the Study of the Presidency and Congress.

 Politics